 The electronic security industry is growing and each new step forward includes advancement in security technology, which is great news for business owners, security dealers, and security integrators.
 Knowledge of available anti-shoplifting tech can make a world of difference in your prevention efforts.
 Anti-shoplifting devices are what you see cashiers and sales associates remove from your item prior to placing it in a bag and walking out of the store.
-These devices can take on many forms, such as RFID tags, ink tags, cable locks, sensor labels, and alligator tack (said with an appropriate amount of Crocodile Dundee impersonation).
+These devices can take on many forms, such as RFID labels, ink tags, cable locks, sensor labels, and alligator tack (said with an appropriate amount of Crocodile Dundee impersonation).
 There are various levels and options with these devices, like the RFID tag for example.
 One important option for a retail store with stock and inventory is an RF (notice no ID here) tag vs. an RFID tag.
-Both will alert employees in the event of a shoplifting or theft; we’ve all heard the piercing shrill of a door gate when a shopper walks through with a security tag attached or device that is still active.
-In the event of a theft, an RF tag will sound the alarm just as it is intended, signaling anyone within earshot that something is being stolen but an RFID tag (here comes the ID part of the acronym) has the ability to tell you what is being stolen.
+Both will alert employees in the event of shoplifting or theft; we’ve all heard the piercing shrill of a door gate when a shopper walks through with a security tag attached or a device that is still active.
+In the event of a theft, an RF tag will sound the alarm just as it is intended, signaling anyone within earshot that something is being stolen but an RFID tag (here comes the ID part of the acronym) has the ability to tell you what is being stolen and that’s why RFID labeling is so popular!
 The radio signals in these little doo-dads have a digitally-encoded identifier that links to your network to update your inventory, database, etc. In addition to determining what type of anti-shoplifting device will work best for your inventory and workflows, what level of knowledge and insight do you want into the theft activity in your store?
 Do you want to know what is being stolen or is the mere act of a theft in your store plenty of alarm for you?
 An Electronic Security Association member company can guide you in your anti-shoplifting efforts because it is their job to understand you, your business and stay up-to-date on products, trends, and regulations in the electronic security and life safety industry.

 Eyes in the Sky